catberry/catberry/docs/index.md

 **[↑ back to top](#table-of-contents)**

 # Cat-components
-You might think that cat-components are mustaches, paws or a tail but that's not actually always so.
+You might think that cat-components are whiskers, paws, or even tails, but that's not always so.

-The "Cat-component" is an universal implementation of the [Web-Component](http://webcomponents.org/)-like view.
-If dig deeper it is a subset of features that web-components specification declares and a couple of additional features specific for the framework.
+A `cat-component` is an universal implementation of [Web-Component](http://webcomponents.org/)--a mix of features declared in the web-components specification and features specific to the Catberry framework--designed to work on both server and client, and publishable as a [NPM dependency](https://docs.npmjs.com/files/package.json#dependencies).

-The main point of the "Cat-component" is the declaration of a custom tag that has its own template (any template engine), its own logic written in JavaScript, can be rendered at the server and is organized as a directory that you can publish/install as a [NPM dependency](https://docs.npmjs.com/files/package.json#dependencies) (a public package or a private repo).

-The "Cat-component" is declared as a directory with the `cat-component.json` file by default.
-But you can change it in the [config](#config).
-When Catberry initializes the application it does recursive search for such directories starting with your project root including first-level dependencies in `node_modules` directory.
-It means that you can publish and use Cat-components from [NPM](https://docs.npmjs.com/files/package.json#dependencies).
+Each `cat-component` is declared as a directory with the `cat-component.json` file by default.
+But you can change this via [config](#config).
+When Catberry initializes the application it recursively searches for such directories starting with your project root, and then via first-level dependencies in the `./node_modules` directory.

 The `cat-component.json` file consists of following:

-* `name` – the name of the component and a postfix of the full custom tag name which would be `cat-name` (optional, by default it is a name of the directory).
+* `name` – the name of the component (optional).
+By default, this is the name of the directory.
 * `description` – some additional information about the cat-component (optional).
-It's not used yet but reserved for the future usage.
+While not currently in use, this property has been reserved potential future features.
 * `template` – a relative path to the component's template (required).
-* `errorTemplate` – a relative path to the component's error template that would be rendered in case of an error occurs (optional).
+* `errorTemplate` – a relative path to the component's error template that would be rendered in case an error occurs (optional).
-* `logic` – a relative path to the file that exports a class or a constructor function for the component's logic object (optional, index.js by default).
+* `logic` – a relative path to the file that exports a class or a constructor function for the component's logic object (optional).
+By default, `index.js` will be used.

+**NB** Component names are always prefixed with `cat-`, and _are not_ case sensitive.

-For example, the file would look like this:
+An example `cat-component.json` could look like this:

 ```json
 {